jdiehll/correcTIR/README.md

 Check for unintended special characters (e.g., commas, spaces) that might interfere with parsing.

 ## Feedback
-For inquiries, suggestions, or feedback, please contact the author at jdiehl@nau.edu.
+For inquiries, suggestions, or feedback, please contact the author at jldiehl@umd.edu.